qertis/request-json-rpc2/README.md

+# REQUEST JSON RPC2
-# Request JSON-RPC 2 - Simplified JSON-RPC 2.0 CJS and ESM client
+> Simplified JSON-RPC 2.0 CJS and ESM client

 ## Super simple to use